 Recently voted to serve on the GLPAA board, Ara serves as Executive Director of the Michigan Venture Capital Association.
 Ara is also an Armenian musician that plays the kanun, a Middle Eastern laptop harp with over seventy-six strings.
 Ara has performed (private and public) concerts throughout Michigan and around the country.
 In 2012, he received a Kresge Artist Fellow and in 2015 he received Artist in Residence from the City of Farmington Hills, MI.

 Former Board Chair of Great Lakes PAA, and of Rudolf Steiner School of Ann Arbor; current Board Chair of Deep Spring Center for Meditation and Spiritual Inquiry.
 B.A.
 Yale University; J.D.
 Harvard University.

-Former instructor in the Ann Arbor Public Schools and on the faculty of the Sphinx Preparatory Program and Michigan State University Community Music School; and in administrative capacities with the Sphinx Organization as well as the non-profit Our Own Thing.
-From Fairbanks, Alaska, as a violist performs throughout the metro Detroit area and is a member of the Dexter Community Orchestra.
-Serves on the boards of the University of Michigan School of Music, Theatre and Dance Alumni Society and the Community Music School of Ann Arbor.
+From Fairbanks, Alaska, Ms. Woods continues to perform throughout the metro Detroit area and is a member of the Dexter Community Orchestra.
+She currently serves on the boards of the University of Michigan School of Music, Theatre and Dance Alumni Society and the Community Music School of Ann Arbor.
 In her free time, she loves spending time with her daughter and her dog.